common-fate/terraform-aws-common-fate-deployment/.changeset/green-dragons-nail.md

 "@common-fate/terraform-aws-common-fate-deployment": patch
 ---

-Fix and issue causing the activate action not to show in slack DMs
+Fix an issue causing the activate action not to show in slack DMs